KrishBharadwaj5678/Meow-Magic/README.md

 # Meow Magic 🐱

 Meow Magic is a fun and simple website that generates random cat images with a single click.
-Powered by an API, it delivers adorable feline photos to brighten your day.

 ## Features
 - 🐾 Generates random cat images